ouropencode/OpenDocumenter/README.md

 ```

 ## Licence
-Licened under the MIT licence.
+Licenced under the MIT licence.
 Please see [LICENCE.md](LICENCE.md) for more details.